 Chicken Pockets with Crescent Rolls

 Using leftover chicken, especially our electric smoker whole chicken or turkey makes this recipe a breeze!
 We love big holiday meals, but always seem to end freezing extra chicken and turkey.
-Similar to our Chicken Crescent Swirls, this is one of those easy recipes that we can enjoy all year long!
+Similar to our Chicken Crescent Swirls and Chicken Cobbler Recipe this is one of those easy recipes that we can enjoy all year long!

 Cut cooked chicken into small cubes or pieces.
 Warm some cream of chicken soup and cream cheese along with the pre-cooked chicken.
 Wrap the warm and creamy filling in refrigerated crescent roll dough to make a pocket.
 For a finishing touch that makes the chicken pockets extra special brush with melted butter and sprinkle with crushed croutons then bake for 20 minutes.